 Why Does Diarrhea Occur?

-Medications (specifically antibiotics) are another common cause of diarrhea.
+Medications, for example, antibiotics, are another common cause of diarrhea.
 Antibiotics kill both good and bad bacteria in your colon, disturbing their natural balance.
-This disturbance can even lead to infection with Clostridium difficile bacteria.
-Artificial sweeteners like sorbitol and mannitol, which are often used in sugar-free products, can also cause diarrhea inhealthy people.5
+This disturbance can even lead to infection with Clostridium difficile bacteria, a potentially life-threatening infection.
+Artificial sweeteners like sorbitol and mannitol, which are often used in sugar-free products, can also cause diarrhea in healthy people.6

 Important Facts About Diarrhea

 The biggest threat posed by diarrhea is dehydration; water and electrolytes (sodium, chloride, potassium and bicarbonate) are lost through liquid stools, vomit, urine and sweat.
-If not replaced, dehydration occurs and if it becomes severe, can even lead to death.
-However, many cases of diarrheal disease can be avoided with safe drinking water, adequate sanitation and proper hygiene.7 In most cases, the treatment for diarrhea is addressing dehydration; lost fluids and electrolytes are replenished.8
+If not replaced, dehydration occurs and, if it becomes severe, can even lead to death.
+However, many cases of diarrheal disease can be avoided with safe drinking water, adequate sanitation and proper hygiene.8 In most cases, the treatment for diarrhea is addressing dehydration; lost fluids and electrolytes are replenished.

 You Should Take Diarrhea Seriously

 Generally, acute diarrhea will go away on its own without treatment.
-In adults, diarrhea caused by gastroenteritis will usually clear up in two to four days, once your immune system has fought off the infection.9 However, you should drink plenty of fluids to prevent dehydration.
+In adults, diarrhea caused by gastroenteritis will usually clear up in a few days, once your immune system has fought off the infection.9 However, you should drink plenty of fluids to prevent dehydration.